Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 “...You’re evil.”

-“I suppose I could send a message to Daar, and see how he feels about things---”
+“I suppose I could send a message to Daar, and see how he feels about things - ”

-“---I meant, fair-handed, just, and wise, of course.”
+“ - I meant, fair-handed, just, and wise, of course.”

 Gilgamesh chortled, clapped his oldest friend firmly on the back, and nodded.
 “Good luck, then.”